-Peter Shumlin is the governor of Vermont, and apparently a slightly fanatical bird lover.
+Peter Shumlin is the governor of Vermont, and apparently a fanatical bird lover.
 Last night he heard a commotion in his back yard, which turned out to be four bears, recently awakened from hibernation, who were raiding his bird feeders.
-Outraged, unarmed, and dressed only his jammies, Mr. Shumlin ran outside and tried to chase the bears away.
+Outraged, unarmed, and dressed only his pajamas, Mr. Shumlin ran outside and tried to chase the bears away.

 I swear I am not making this up.